edhemphill/valgrindExamples/README.md

 In some cases you may need autotools:
 * Install Homebrew, run this on the terminal: `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 * At the terminal: `brew install autotools` and `brew install automake`

+#### Notes
+The valgrind dev team made some fixes in October to fix builds on OS X 10.11 and 10.12.
+If you get an error for `undefined symbols` concerning `__zero` it's becuase you are probably not on the most recent code.
+I pulled this valgrind straight from their `master` branch on Nov 26.
+Changes were checked Oct 23. https://sourceforge.net/p/valgrind/mailman/message/35445907/